 Next is a classic navy peacoat.
 Shorter than the overcoat, it’s a great everyday piece that’s very easy to style.

 21. Casual Coat

 Rounding out the outwear category is a more casual coat.
-While you can go in a number of different directions here, I selected a waxed cotton jacket from Barbour in a versatile colorway.
+While you can go in a number of different directions here, I selected a waxed cotton jacket from Orvis in a versatile colorway.